dubefab/Matrix/README.md

 - Link glow on hover with underline and offset
 - Code blocks styled as a “MATRIX TERMINAL” with mono font and chromatic glow
 - Tables, tags, inputs, menus, tabs, Dataview, and Mermaid colors aligned to theme variables
-- Light and dark modes included
-- Optional “digital rain” overlay
-- Style Setting to enable Digital Rain overlay
+- Use Style Settings plugin to enable Digital Rain overlay